Business Compliance12 min read28 April 2026

 Use Technology

-Compliance management software like ComplyHQ automates gap assessments, generates policies, tracks deadlines, and provides AI-powered guidance.
-The cost of software (from S$0 for free plans to S$149/month for comprehensive solutions) is a fraction of the cost of manual compliance or engaging consultants for every task.
+Compliance software like ComplyHQ automates gap assessments, generates policies, tracks deadlines, and provides AI guidance.
+From S$0 for free plans to S$149/month for comprehensive solutions — a fraction of consultant costs.

 Build Internal Capability

-Train existing staff rather than hiring specialists.
-SkillsFuture-funded compliance courses are available for PDPA, workplace safety, and other regulatory areas.
+Train existing staff on SkillsFuture-funded courses covering PDPA, workplace safety, and other regulatory areas.
 One well-trained employee can manage compliance across multiple frameworks for an SME.

-Regulatory changes in 2026 include the NRIC authentication phase-out (December 2026), ACRA penalty increases, and evolving PDPC enforcement focus areas.
-Staying informed helps you adapt proactively rather than reactively.
+2026 changes include the NRIC authentication phase-out (December 2026), ACRA penalty increases, and evolving PDPC enforcement focus areas.
+Our compliance calendar tracks all key dates.

 The Bottom Line

-The question is not whether you can afford to be compliant.
-The question is whether you can afford not to be.
+The question is not whether you can afford compliance.
+It is whether you can afford to skip it.

 Next Steps

-1. Assess your current compliance status across all regulatory frameworks with our Singapore SME compliance requirements guide
+1. Assess your current status with our Singapore SME compliance requirements guide

 2. Check your PDPA compliance with a free gap assessment

-3. Review upcoming deadlines using the 2026 compliance calendar
+3. Review upcoming deadlines on the 2026 compliance calendar

 Simplify Your Compliance